I’ll decide once all pics are identified what the best ones are. For now, I just have the proofs… But look, I’m flying!

-My pace started to slow down.
+My pace started to slow.
 I was dragging up that hill.
 As I was going up, I couldn’t help but think about how much incredible work is ahead of me until I tackle Mt.
 Kilimanjaro!

-I saw some great spectators at the race.
-There was a man dressed as the Flash, and one dressed as Elvis.
-There were multiple fun, rowdy groups of girls.
+I saw some great spectators at this race – people dresses as the Flash, and Elvis… and many groups dressed as their fun, rowdy selves.

-People had put up signs such as “Worst parade ever,” and “Where are you going?” all down a street on one of the emptier, residential parts of the course.
+People had put up “Worst parade ever,” and other silly signs, down one of the emptier parts of the course.
 I really appreciated that.

 A woman held a sign that said, “Free pugs at the finish.”
 Of course, that a little bit made me want to run the other way, being that I’m terrified of dogs and all.